feast-dev/feast-workshop/module_0/README.md

 ```

 #### Step 1d: Verify features are registered
-You can now run Feast CLI commands (or sneak peak: run `feast ui`) to verify Feast knows about your features and data sources.
+You can now run Feast CLI commands to verify Feast knows about your features and data sources.

 ```console
 $ feast feature-views list